 - Sort the data by the class variable

-- In the first iteration of the data step, declare hash object
+- In the first iteration of the data step, declare the object

-- For each by group, add all observations to the Hash Object.
+- For each by group, add all observations to the Hash Object inside a DoW Loop.

 - Finally, output from the Object to a data set with the same name as the relevant level of the class variable and clear it again.

 An alternative SQL solution to this problem is presented by Chris Hemedinger at The SAS Dummy.
 Also, I demonstrate a more advanced, but more flexible approach in the blog post A SAS Hash Object Of Hash Objects (Hash Of Hash).